 Then I save the wheels to put up at the beginning of the new school year!

 Creating these wheels gives students a chance to reminisce about the school year, and the wheels give the incoming students a chance to see what the "old" students thought was fun about their 6th grade school year.
 AND, the 7th-graders who left their wheels behind like to come back to visit and pick their wheels up:-)

-The wheel can be used for any type of project, at any time during the school year.
+The wheel templates can be used for any type of project, at any time during the school year.
 In the past, I have used the wheels as a book report project: students choose main events from the book to feature in each section, they write a brief description of each event, and then illustrate each one.
 The title and author are written in the center circle.